Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ## Features
 - __Flexible:__ Almost any connection such as USB or Wi-Fi can be used.

-- __Customizable:__ Programs can add custom configuration values and trigger pre-written scripts on the slave device.
+- __Customizable:__ Programs can add custom configuration values and trigger pre-written scripts on the Receiver.

 ## Requirements
 A list of requirements for the protocol.